The 2018 Best Zero Turn Mower Buyer’s Guide – How to Pick The Best ZTR For You!

 Cost: $2300-$3500 depending on size.

 Economy zero-turns are meant to directly replace your old lawn tractor.
 They have the same quality and features as today’s mid-priced lawn/yard tractors but are more agile so they will get your mowing task done faster.
-They save time by being more agile – the decks are the same as you lawn tractor so they won’t mow well at faster speed.
+They save time by being more agile – the decks are the same as your lawn tractor so they won’t mow well at faster speed.
 Two brands now have steering wheel models that drive like your economy car – the rest all use the Lap-Bar steering system that makes the zero turn lawn mower a lot more agile than your old lawn tractor.

 In reality, most economy zero-turns use the same decks and engines as the mid-priced lawn tractors so they mow in a straight line at the same speed.
 But having two transmissions allows them to maneuver faster around obstructions and turn around faster at the end of a mowing run (zero-turn).
-In addition they go around trees and corners better than a conventional lawn tractor so you may save some time when trimming.
-Yes, they will run around your yard at 5-6 mph but they actually only mow well at 3-4 mph – just like your lawn tractor.
+In addition, they go around trees and corners better than a conventional lawn tractor so you may save some time when trimming.
+Yes, they will zip around your yard at 5-6 mph but they actually only mow well at 3-4 mph – just like your lawn tractor.
 If you have a lot of landscaping and other obstructions in your lawn they can save you up to 45% in the time it takes to mow your lawn.

 If a lap-bar zero-turn looks too complicated to learn or you are not willing to spend the extra money for the second transmission on a steering wheel ZTR the Craftsman Yard Tractors and Craftsman Pro Series Lawn Tractors with the Turn-Tight steering will mow and trim your lawn almost as fast.
 They use a special front steering that makes the lawn tractors almost as agile as a zero-turn mower.